arielkirkwood/melodic-web/docs/4.0/content/reboot.md

   "Helvetica Neue", Arial, sans-serif,
   // Emoji fonts
   "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol" !default;

+$font-family-monospace:
+  "Roboto Mono",
+  "SFMono-Regular",
+  Menlo,
+  Monaco,
+  Consolas,
+  "Liberation Mono",
+  "Courier New",
+  monospace !default;
 {% endhighlight %}

-This `font-family` is applied to the `<body>` and automatically inherited globally throughout Bootstrap.
-To switch the global `font-family`, update `$font-family-base` and recompile Bootstrap.
+The sans-serif `font-family` is applied to the `<body>` and automatically inherited globally throughout Melodic.
+You can override these font stacks by redefining any of these Sass variables in your project.

 ## Headings and paragraphs